JustinToribio/cleaning-nyc-hs-data/README.md

 * From the command line, run the following commands:
 * Reproduce the analysis environment: `conda create --name env --file requirements.txt`.
 * Activate the environment: `source activate env`.
-* Make sure you are in the "cleaning-nyc-hs-data" working directory.
+* Make sure you are in the `/cleaning-nyc-hs-data` working directory.
 * Launch the Jupyter Notebook: `jupyter notebook notebooks/1.0-jt-clean-nyc-hs-data.ipynb`.

 ### Run the Jupyter Notebook